Introduction to MySQL MIN() Function

 Output:

-The inner query returns the lowest price and the outer query provides the row information of the lowest price field in the products table.
+The inner query returns the lowest price, and the outer query provides the row information of the lowest price field in the products table.

-Example #4 – MIN() function with GROUP BY Clause.
+Example #4 – With GROUP BY Clause

 SELECT SupplierID , MIN(Price) FROM Products GROUP BY SupplierID;